No image available

 Biography

-John Mercer Walker was born in Ballarat, and was a chemist there when he enlisted on 1st September 1914.
-He was a 26 year old bachelor.
-He was appointed Staff Sergeant Dispenser in the 3rd Light Horse Field Ambulance, and served briefly on Anzac and then on Mudros.
-He attended an RFC School for Military Aeronauts, and graduated as a Pilot, and was appointed Lieutenant and transferred to the 1st Squadron Australian Flying Corps.
-He was killed in action near Baku on 22nd August 1918, and is buried in Ramleh War Cemetery, Israel.
+John Mercer Walker (SN 884/Lt.) was born in Ballarat, and was Dux at Ballarat College in 1904.
+He was a 26 year old chemist when he enlisted on October 1st 1914.
+He left Melbourne in early February 1915 aboard the Chilka as Staff Sergeant Dispenser in the 3rd Light Horse Field Ambulance, and served briefly on Anzac, Gallipoli, and then on Mudros.
+He attended the Royal Flying Corps School for Military Aeronauts, and graduated as a Pilot, and was appointed Lieutenant and transferred to the 1st Squadron Australian Flying Corps.
+He was killed in action near Baku, Palestine, on August 22nd 1918, and is buried in Ramleh War Cemetery, Israel.

 Location in Ballarat Avenue of Honour